Chen-Tang-2015/office-content-pr/ux guidelines/add-ins/Accessibility.md

 ##Design for multiple input methods

 - Ensure that users can perform operations by using only the keyboard.
-Users should be able to move to all actionable elements on the page by using a combination of the Tab and Arrow keys.
+Users should be able to move to all actionable elements on the page by using a combination of the Tab and arrow keys.
 - On a mobile device, when users operate a control by touch, the device should provide useful audio feedback.
 - Provide helpful labels for all interactive controls.

 ##Make your app or add-in easy to use

-- Don't rely on a single attribute, such color, size, shape, location, orientation, or sound, to convey meaning in your UI.
+- Don't rely on a single attribute, such as color, size, shape, location, orientation, or sound, to convey meaning in your UI.
 - Avoid unexpected changes of context, such as moving the focus to a different UI element without user action.
 - Provide a way to verify, confirm, or reverse all binding actions.
 - Provide a way to pause or stop media, such as audio and video.